HexaDevOS/Hive-Chat-Messenger/README.md

 ### Licensing & Usage

-The **HiveChat Messenger** source code for Android is released under an open-source license.
+The **HiveChat Messenger** source code for Android will be released under an open-source license.
 However, please note that **HiveChat remains a paid application**.

 If you wish to use the app with our official server infrastructure, a valid license is required.
 Licenses can be obtained through:
 - [Google Play](#)